Repco-Brabham V8: Background

-The Formula One regulation on maximum engine capacity was changed from 2.5L to 1.5L by the Commission Sportive Internationale (CSI) of FIA starting with the 1961 season, despite protests from the British entrants, constructors and engine suppliers.
-As a result, British participants (including South African, Australian, and New Zealanders) formed a new race series, Intercontinental Formula to carry on the 2.5L limit, intended to replace the FIA-sanctioned Formula One.
-The Intercontinental Formula was abandoned at the end of 1961 after the British failed to convince the Americans and others to join the revolt, despite further increasing the limit to 3.0L to accommodate American stock blocks.
-However, the Tasman Series races in Australia and New Zealand, and other races held under Australian as well as New Zealand and South African national regulations locally for the top category, continued using the 2.5L format.
+The Formula One regulation on maximum engine capacity was changed from 2.5 litres to 1.5 litres by the Commission Sportive Internationale (CSI) of FIA starting with the 1961 season, despite protests from the British entrants, constructors and engine suppliers.
+As a result, these British interests supported a new, alternative Intercontinental Formula, which had an upper capacity limit of 3 litres.
+The Intercontinental Formula was abandoned at the end of 1961 after the British failed to convince the Americans and others to join the revolt.
+Intercontinental Formula style racing continued In Australia and New Zealand where Formula Libre rules applied until the introduction of a 2.5 litre limit for the newly instituted Tasman Championship in 1964.

 Repco is an Australian engineering company with a wide array of products and services in the automotive industry.
 Jack Brabham (knighted OBE in 1966) was friends with Phil Irving, a senior engineer at Repco.
 Together with another Repco engineer, Michael Gasking, this relationship grew into Repco's importing and servicing the Climax engines in 1962, and later producing Climax FPF engines in Australia.
 When they decided to build a racing engine of their own design with some input from Ron Tauranac, Repco-Brabham Engines Pty.
 Ltd. (RBE) was established by Repco in April 1964 at 81 Burnley Street (corner of Burnley and Doonside Streets), Richmond, and moved to 87 Mitchell Street, Maidstone, Victoria in December 1964.

 In 1964, CSI agreed on increasing the Formula One engine capacity from 1.5 to 3.0L beginning with the 1966 season.

 The people responsible included Bob Brown (Repco director in charge of RBE), Frank Hallam (RBE manager), Phil Irving (Chief engineer), Peter Hollinger (Production engineer), Stan Johnson (Commercial manager), Kevin Davies (Factory/production manager), Michael Gasking (Chief of assembly and testing), Howard Ring (Engineer), David Nash (Senior machinist), John Mepstead (Senior machinist), Geoff Walker (Machinist), Graeme Bartils (Assembly engineer/mechanic), Nigel Tait (Machinist), and Rodway Wolfe (Machinist).